B1nchas/B1nchas-useless-pack/README.md

 ### Welcome to a useless (jk) pack

-I'm binchas
+I'm binchas.
-I'm a student fron Alura
+I'm a student fron Alura.
-I use JavaScrip codes
+I use JavaScrip codes.